-Walking – The World Trade Center is a 15 to 20-minute walk from South Station (please see map).
+Walking – The World Trade Center is an 18 – 20 minute walk from South Station (please see map).

 Silver Line – Take the subway to South Station and transfer to the Silver Line (the Silver Line also travels through the Back Bay).
 The Silver Line departures are less than every five minutes to the World Trade Center stop, the location of our dock.
 The trip from South Station to World Trade Center takes only four minutes.
 Our ships depart from the EAST side of the World Trade Center (the right side of the World Trade Center as you face the harbor).

 The Silver Line stop is less than 100 yards from our pier.
 To get to us from the station, please take the New Congress Street street-level exit.
 Proceed to the crosswalk to the right of the station’s exit doors.
 Take a left across the crosswalk, one short block to our pier at the World Trade Center (the Seaport Hotel blocks one’s view of our vessels, just across the street from the Silver Line Station).